Getting Python Types Right with RightTyper: Related Work

 Static type \emph{checkers} such as \verb|mypy|, \verb|pyright|, \verb|pyre|, and \verb|pytype| must also perform type inference to enable type checking, though their inference may be limited, primarily focused on how types from existing annotations propagate through the code or are affected by operations~\cite{mypy, pyright, pyre, pytype}.
 Among these tools, only \verb|pytype| and \verb|pyre| support adding type annotations.

 While typically sound by design, static approaches are constrained by dynamic language features such as runtime type changes, reflection, monkey patching, and dynamic code generation, and often support only a subset of their target languages~\cite{10.1145/1806596.1806598, hityper, 10.1007/978-3-642-03237-0_17, DBLP:conf/cav/HassanUE018}.
 Dynamic features can also lead static systems to conservatively over-approximate, inferring overly permissive types~\cite{ruby-dynamic, typewriter}.
-In contrast to static approaches, \systemname{} produces sound, precise annotations and is able to annotate all executed code paths.
+In contrast to static approaches, \righttyper{} produces precise annotations grounded in actual runtime behavior for all executed code paths.

-\topic{AI-based type inference} These approaches estimate the likely types of program elements from features extracted from the source code, often including natural language elements.
-Xu et al. apply a probabilistic graphical model to predict variable types based on \emph{hints} such as attribute accesses and variable names.~\cite{10.1145/2950290.2950343}.
+\partopic{AI-based type inference} These approaches estimate the likely types of program elements from features extracted from the source code, often including natural language elements.
+Xu et al. apply a probabilistic graphical model to predict variable types based on \emph{hints} such as attribute accesses and variable names~\cite{10.1145/2950290.2950343}.
 TypeWriter applies a neural network to both code and natural language information and verifies the predictions using a type checker~\cite{typewriter}.
 Typilus and Type4Py leverage deep similarity learning to avoid using a fixed type vocabulary~\cite{typilus, type4py}.
 PYInfer uses a neural network to infer variable types from the surrounding source code context~\cite{pyinfer}.
 HiTyper combines static and machine learning inference by only applying the machine learning model where its type constraints resolution gets stuck~\cite{hityper}.
 Abdelaziz et al. combine mining docstrings and approximate duck subtyping to infer function return types~\cite{abdelaziz-et-al-2022, duck-typing}.
 TypeT5 fine-tunes CodeT5 for type inference~\cite{typet5, codet5}.
 DLInfer extracts program slices for variables and applies a sequence model to predict function argument types~\cite{10.1109/ICSE48619.2023.00170}.
 TypeGen prompts ChatGPT with chain-of-thought instructions to infer types~\cite{typegen, chain-of-thought}.
 TIGER ranks generative model typing candidates with a similarity model~\cite{tiger}.
+DeMinify, primarily targeting minified code recovery, uses dual-task learning between variable name and type prediction~\cite{deminify}.
+RunTyper combines dynamic analysis with deep neural networks to validate and refine type predictions; it employs a modified Python interpreter to gather runtime type information~\cite{10.1145/3771544}.